Nazrul Islam Khan

-Biography
+Early life

 Khan was an active worker of the labor movement in the 1970s.
 In 1970, he was the president of the Pakistan Machine Tools Factory (present Bangladesh Machine Tools Factory).

 On the eve of the liberation war of Bangladesh, when the All-party Alliance Council was formed in Joydebpur of Gazipur in March 1971, Khan was appointed as treasurer.

+Career

 Khan was the founding general secretary of Bangladesh Jatyatabadi Sramik Dal in 1979.

-Khan is a former president of Bangladesh Jatiyabadi Sramik Dal, serving in 2003.
+He is a former president of Bangladesh Jatiyabadi Sramik Dal, serving in 2003.
 In 2004, Khan was appointed ambassador of Bangladesh to Kuwait.
+He was the BNP's polls coordination committee chief for the 2018 Bangladeshi general election.

+Adviser to the Prime Minister

+He was appointed as an adviser to the Prime Minister of Bangladesh, Tarique Rahman.
+He holds the rank of minister in this role.
+As an adviser, he provides guidance and support on government policies and administrative matters and will handle responsibilities for the Ministry of Agriculture.